-There are lots of great Christmas movies out there, but by far one of the best (especially if you were born in the 80s or 90s) is Spielberg’s Gremlins.
+There are lots of great Christmas movies out there, but by far one of the best is Spielberg’s Gremlins.

 (Yes, Gremlins was filmed with the intention of it being a Christmas movie.
 Even though it was released in the summer.
 Side note: UK news site The Mirror confirmed last year that Spielberg is working on a Gremlins reboot.
 80s and 90s kids rejoice!)